 |Usage||RIs cannot be used alone.
 Instead, they must match instances with specific attributes to generate a billing discount.||Pay-As-You-Go instances can be managed independently.
 They can be used as simple Web servers, or be combined with other Alibaba Cloud products to deliver powerful solutions.||Subscription instances can be managed independently.
 They can be used as simple Web servers, or be combined with other Alibaba Cloud products to deliver powerful solutions.|

 - Three payment methods are available:

 All Upfront, Partial Upfront, and No Upfront.
-For more information, see Reserved Instance billing.Note Your Alibaba Cloud account needs to reach a certain level before you can select No Upfront.
+For more information, see Reserved Instance billing.Note Whether you can use the No Upfront payment method is determined by your ECS instance resource usage.

 - Two terms are available:

 1 year and 3 years.Note After an RI expires, the matched Pay-As-You-Go instances will still operate normally, but they will be billed without a discount.

 - Instance count:

 The instance count refers to the number of Pay-As-You-Go instances that can be matched by an RI at the same time.

 - Operating system: Currently, RIs can only match Pay-As-You-Go Linux instances.